-Newly found 'volume control' in the brain promotes learning, memoryJanuary 9th, 2013 in Neuroscience /
+Newly found 'volume control' in the brain promotes learning, memoryJanuary 9, 2013 in Medicine & Health / Neuroscience

 Scientists have long wondered how nerve cell activity in the brain's hippocampus, the epicenter for learning and memory, is controlled—too much synaptic communication between neurons can trigger a seizure, and too little impairs information processing, promoting neurodegeneration.
 Researchers at Georgetown University Medical Center say they now have an answer.
 In the January 10 issue of Neuron, they report that synapses that link two different groups of nerve cells in the hippocampus serve as a kind of "volume control," keeping neuronal activity throughout that region at a steady, optimal level.

 "Think of these special synapses like the fingers of God and man touching in Michelangelo's famous fresco in the Sistine Chapel," says the study's senior investigator, Daniel Pak, PhD, an associate professor of pharmacology.
 "Now substitute the figures for two different groups of neurons that need to perform smoothly.
 The touching of the fingers, or synapses, controls activity levels of neurons within the hippocampus."

 The hippocampus is a processing unit that receives input from the cortex and consolidates that information in terms of learning and memory.
 Neurons known as granule cells, located in the hippocampus' dentate gyrus, receive transmissions from the cortex.
 Those granule cells then pass that information to the other set of neurons (those in the CA3 region of the hippocampus, in this study) via the synaptic fingers.